jptaranto/typey/README.md

 Outputs the base font-size property and the base line-height property.
 Font-size is outputted as a % of the base browser font size.
 A fallback for rem is provided for the line-height property.

 *@param number $base-font-size*
 (optional) Use to set to anything other than the base value.
-Allowed units: px or pt
+Allowed units: px

 *@param number $base-line-height(optional)*
 Use to set to anything other than the base value.
-Allowed units: px or pt
+Allowed units: px

 ```sass